 Of course, any decent photo would display only the ‘normal-sized’ carrots – but that is not necessarily the truth of what a real garden harvest would look like.

 Here is another example.
 Our crop of garlic was bountiful.
-But, notice that there are not all a uniform size.
+But, notice that there are not all uniform sizes.

-While the majority of the garlic harvest was made up of normal-sized garlic heads – there were some very small and some giant heads.
+While the majority of the garlic harvest is made up of normal-sized garlic heads – there are some very small and some giant heads.

 But of course, that is not what you see when people typically show off their garden harvest – especially when they are to be photographed.